AusDTO/gov-au-alpha/_includes/content/starting-a-business/permits-and-licenses/summary/2015-01-01-licences-summary-settingupshop-title.md

-Setting up shop with a DA
+Setting up shop and a DA